ThePooN/blog.thepoon.fr/_posts/2018-06-16-osuLinuxAudioLatency.md

 resample-method = speex-float-0

 default-fragments = 2 # Minimum is 2
-default-fragment-size-msec = 2 # You can set this to 1, but that will break OBS audio capture." > ~/.config/pulse/daemon.conf.d/better-latency.conf
+default-fragment-size-msec = 2 # You can set this to 1, but that will break OBS audio capture." | sudo tee -a /etc/pulse/daemon.conf.d/10-better-latency.conf
 ```

 Next, we will want to edit `/etc/pulse/default.pa`.
 You should find a line similar to this: